syntaxlexx/learning-flutter-riverpod/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-> NB: To view Google Ads, switch to the `googleads` branch as it does not work with the `web`: only `android/ios` devices.
+> NB: To view Google Ads, switch to the `googleads` branch as it does not work with the `web` version.

 #### Launcher Icons
 ```bash